What to Expect from a Caribbean Medical School Workload

 - Residency: Graduates then apply to residency programs that allow them to practice independently at teaching hospitals, but under the direct supervision of established physicians.
 Here they will complete USMLE Step 3, the final Step exam.

 - Fellowship: after residency, a physician (or fellow) is able to act as an attending physician in the general field of his or her training, while taking on a secondary role to learn a relevant sub-specialty.

 During the first two years, you’ll spend a majority of your time in lectures and labs.
 These require a lot of studying if you want to stay ahead without falling behind.
-At American University of Antigua (AUA) College of Medicine, Basic Sciences are taught on a two-semester schedule, while schedules at other Caribbean medical schools differ (some relying on a three-semester structure).
+At American University of Antigua (AUA) College of Medicine, Preclinical Sciences are taught on a two-semester schedule, while schedules at other Caribbean medical schools differ (some relying on a three-semester structure).
 Med students in their first two years can expect to spend about eight to nine hours in class and an additional three to four hours revising.
 On the weekends, some students take a day for themselves but most will spend half of each day off studying.
 During exam periods, these hours tend to become more extreme.